Kefir. Kombucha. Pickles. Kimchi. Miso. Yogurt. Fermentation.

 Some words might jump out at you.
 Some you might have a vague idea about.

-Fermentation, and as such, fermented foods, are hot topics of discussion in the past year or two as more people turn to exploring the health benefits of same.
+Fermentation and fermented foods are hot topics of discussion this past year with more people exploring the health benefits of same.
 From staving off colds to balancing out your gut and improving your general body health, there’s a lot of avenues you can go down and a lot of information to try and soak up.

 On Saturday 13 January, Keith Bohanna (Biabeag) and Julie Calder Potts (Highbank Orchard) are teaming up once more for another ‘Biabeag’ night of discussion in Kilkenny, this time around all things fermentation.